pllopis/straw/README.md

 ## Usage

 ```
-python straw.py [--auth=<munge|jwt>] <slurmctld.domain.com> <major slurm version>
+usage: straw.py [-h] [--auth {munge,jwt}] [-o OUTPUT_DIR] [-v] [-V] [-l] server [server ...] version

+positional arguments:
+  server                slurmctld server in server[:port] notation
+  version               Slurm major version that corresponds to that of the slurmctld server (e.g. 22.05)

+options:
+  -h, --help            show this help message and exit
+  --auth {munge,jwt}    Authentication method (default: jwt)
+  -o OUTPUT_DIR, --output-dir OUTPUT_DIR
+                        Existing output directory where config files will be saved (default: ./)
+  -v, --verbose         Increase output verbosity.
+Rrepetitions allowed. (default: None)
+  -V, --version         show program's version number and exit
+  -l, --list            List available protocol versions (default: False)
 ```

 Where auth\_method is either`munge` or `jwt`.
-The default auth method is munge.
+The `pymunge` import is conditional on using munge as authentication method, so if yo do not need munge, the library requirement is also not needed.
 When using jwt authentication, the token will be grabbed from the `SLURM_JWT` environment variable.

 The Slurm version should include the major release (first two parts), e.g. `22.05`.

-Both the hostname of the slurmctld and the Slurm version are mandatory.
-The Slurm version should match that of the slurmctld server, as this will determine the Slurm protocol version that straw will use to communicate with the slurmctld.
+It should also match that of the slurmctld server, as this will determine the Slurm protocol version that straw will use to communicate with the slurmctld.